Halmstad: History

 Halland became part of Sweden for a period of thirty years when peace was declared at the Treaty of Brömsebro in 1645 and Danish rule ended.
 The Treaty of Roskilde in 1658 made this acquisition permanent.
 Sweden defeated Denmark in the Battle of Fyllebro which took place in 1676 just outside Halmstad.
 In 1678, a parliamentary meeting (Riksdag) was held in Halmstad.

 The Riksdag decided in 1734 that the city's fortifications would be demolished.
 Some residues of fortifications have been preserved, including one of the four city gates, Norre Port.
 For a period, the old fortifications were used for tobacco cultivation.

 The city's first major industry, Wallbergs Factory AB was built in 1823.
 The brewery Appeltofftska (now Krönleins) was founded in 1836 and brewery Östra Bryggeriet in 1846.
 AB Malcus Holmquist, also called Malcus, was formed in 1902.
 Nordiskafilt AB started in 1904 and Halmstads Järnverk in 1916.
 Lundgren's foundry started in 1917 and Waco in 1918.

-A large rebuilding of Halmstad's port was conducted in 1837—1840.
+A large rebuilding of Halmstad's port was conducted in 1837–1840.
 The Halländska steamship company was formed in Halmstad in 1850 and started traffic between Gothenburg and Copenhagen, which was soon expanded with several connections.
 The first railway line, Halmstad—Värnamo, opened in 1877.

 Halmstad was continually industrialized at the end of the 19th century.
 The city grew from 12,000 to 15,000 inhabitants during the 1890s.
 Every year, 1,000 people moved to Halmstad and 800—900 moved away.

 Halmstad's first union was formed in 1885 by tailor workers.
-The first May Day demonstration in Sweden was held in Halmstad in 1897.